This article was featured in the December 2016 Gluten Free Heaven Magazine

 In all honesty, I thought the food I was feeding my family was healthy, until we looked at it closely and realized it was anything but.
 I soon learned that buying “healthy” cereal bars with pictures of the outdoors did not classify them as healthy!

 Within a few weeks of Kyra’s diet transition she started to flourish, my baby was starting to see the world through happier eyes.
 Due to years of undiagnosed insulin resistance, the lack of sugar, processed carbohydrates and dairy her insulin levels were beginning to stabilize.
 After years of eating as little fat as possible, we started to include good healthy fats from coconuts, avo’s and olive oil her brain awakened and even her teacher commented that the proverbial light had switched on in her.
+Even her teeth and gums started to look and feel better.
+As any Dentist in West New York knows all too well, reducing your sugar intake can have huge benefits for your oral health.

 Slowly but surely she started to win the battle against her body.